top of page

 Sue Black, Forensic Anthropologist

-"What a true beacon Tormead School is for engagement with science.
-It is so vital that more we attract more girls into science and ensure that the environment and opportunities remain maximised, so that they can progress unhindered all the way to the top of their chosen profession.
+"What a true beacon KYTOS is for engagement with science.
+It is so vital that we attract more girls especially into science and ensure that the environment and opportunities remain maximised, so that they can progress unhindered all the way to the top of their chosen profession.

 Throughout my career I have been blessed with the most altruistic of mentors and the most important was my biology teacher, Dr Fraser, who taught me to question, to be curious and to believe in myself."